Relocation (computing)

-Relocation is the process of assigning load addresses for position-dependent code and data of a program and adjusting the code and data to reflect the assigned addresses.
-Prior to the advent of multiprocess systems, and still in many embedded systems, the addresses for objects were absolute starting at a known location, often zero.
-Since multiprocessing systems dynamically link and switch between programs it became necessary to be able to relocate objects using position-independent code.
+In software development, relocation is the process of assigning load addresses for position-dependent code and data of a program and adjusting the code and data to reflect the assigned addresses.

 A linker usually performs relocation in conjunction with symbol resolution, the process of searching files and libraries to replace symbolic references or names of libraries with actual usable addresses in memory before running a program.

 Relocation is typically done by the linker at link time, but it can also be done at load time by a relocating loader, or at run time by the running program itself.
-Some architectures avoid relocation entirely by deferring address assignment to run time; as, for example, in stack machines with zero address arithmetic or in some segmented architectures where every compilation unit is loaded into a separate segment.

 Segmentation

-Object files are segmented into various memory segment types.
-Example segments include code segment (.text), initialized data segment (.data), uninitialized data segment (.bss), or others.
+Object files are typically segmented into various memory segment or section types.
+Example segment types include code segment (.text), initialized data segment (.data), uninitialized data segment (.bss), or others as established by the programmer, such as common segments, or named static segments.

 Relocation table

-The relocation table is a list of pointers created by the translator (a compiler or assembler) and stored in the object or executable file.
-Each entry in the table, or "fixup", is a pointer to an absolute address in the object code that must be changed when the loader relocates the program so that it will refer to the correct location.
-Fixups are designed to support relocation of the program as a complete unit.
+The relocation table is a list of addresses created by a compiler or assembler and stored in the object or executable file.
+Each entry in the table references an absolute address in the object code that must be changed when the loader relocates the program so that it will refer to the correct location.
+Entries in the relocation table are known as fixups and are designed to support relocation of the program as a complete unit.
 In some cases, each fixup in the table is itself relative to a base address of zero, so the fixups themselves must be changed as the loader moves through the table.

-In some architectures a fixup that crosses certain boundaries (such as a segment boundary) or that is not aligned on a word boundary is illegal and flagged as an error by the linker.
+In some architectures, a fixup that crosses certain boundaries (such as a segment boundary) or that is not aligned on a word boundary is illegal and flagged as an error by the linker.

 DOS and 16-bit Windows

-Far pointers (32-bit pointers with segment:offset, used to address 20-bit 640 KB memory space available to DOS programs), which point to code or data within a DOS executable (EXE), do not have absolute segments, because the actual address of code/data depends on where the program is loaded in memory and this is not known until the program is loaded.
+Far pointers (32-bit pointers with segment:offset, used to address 20-bit 640 KB memory space available to DOS programs), which point to code or data within a DOS executable (EXE), do not have absolute segments, because the actual address of code or data depends on where the program is loaded in memory and this is not known until the program is loaded.

 Instead, segments are relative values in the DOS EXE file.
 These segments need to be corrected, when the executable has been loaded into memory.
-The EXE loader uses a relocation table to find the segments which need to be adjusted.
+The EXE loader uses a relocation table to find the segments that need to be adjusted.